Thank you for your interest in scheduling a group visit with Emory University's Office of Undergraduate Admission.

 (Suggested Grades 9-12)

-Students often think about standardized exams when it comes to getting into college, but it's much more than those few hours of work.
-Students will be guided through an in-depth conversation regarding completing applications (from curriculum choices to standardized testing and extracurricular activities), and the unique opportunities they have to share their story through their application.
-Students will also participate in a game in which they serve as the admission committee and decide who gets into a selective college.
+Students often think about standardized exams when it comes to getting into college, but applying to school is much more than those few hours of work.
+Students will engage in an interactive conversation regarding applications (from curriculum choices to standardized testing and extracurricular activities), and the unique opportunities they have to share their story through their application.
+Students will also participate in a game where they serve as the admission committee and decide who gets into a selective college.

-If you are traveling by car (with a clearance of 7' or below), pay-as-you-go parking is available at the visitor lots of the Office of Admission, Peavine, and Fishburne.
-Cars or vans with a clearance over 7' should park at Peavine visitor lot.
+If you are traveling by car (with a clearance of 7' or below), pay-as-you-go parking is available at the visitor lots of the Oxford Road Building, the Peavine Parking Lot, or Fishburne Parking Lot.
+Cars or vans with a clearance over 7' should park at Peavine Visitor Lot off of Eagle Row.